idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

 | 3      | 2019  | 2019-03-01 | 21246       | 1.75        | 0.67       | 1123    | 1.14              | Readers of El Salvadoran Content    | People reading news from El Salvadoran media sources. |            |               |
 | 4      | 2019  | 2019-04-01 | 21246       | 1.58        | 0.63       | 1092    | 0.64              | Readers of El Salvadoran Content    | People reading news from El Salvadoran media sources. |            |

+## Question 7
-*7. Are there any records in your joined table where the month_year value is before the created_at value from the fresh_segments.interest_map table?
+*Are there any records in your joined table where the month_year value is before the created_at value from the fresh_segments.interest_map table?
 Do you think these values are valid and why?*
 ```sql
 -- Solution - involves two steps:
 -- I used step one to confirm records with metric date lesser than mapping date, next the step two was used to do a more indepth search of drilling down in terms of month and year rather than just full date as we formated the month_year to the beginning of the month